clementohNZ/datastructures-and-algorithms/003-trees/README.md

 Inorder Traversal is the one the most used variant of DFS(Depth First Search) Traversal of the tree.

-As DFS suggests, we will first focus on the depth of the chosen Node and then go to the breadth at that level.
+As DFS suggests, we will first focus on the depth of the chosen MinHeap and then go to the breadth at that level.
 Therefore, we will start from the root node of the tree and go deeper-and-deeper into the left subtree with recursive manner.